 Please see the Department of Public Works construction webpage for additional information.

-Construction begins September 2012.
-Construction on this project will take approximately two years to complete.
-General work hours will be 7AM to 4 PM, Monday-Friday.
+Construction began September 2012.
+This project will take approximately two years to complete.
+General work hours will be 7:00 A. M. to 4 P. M., Monday to Friday.
 “No Parking” signs will be posted at least 24 hours in advance of construction; please be sure to check posted signs for exact dates and times.
 When work occurs directly in front of driveways or entryways, the contractor will coordinate access directly with residents and businesses.
 Every effort will be made to maintain as much parking as possible, and pedestrian, bicycle and MBTA access will be maintained.
 The contractor and police details will coordinate access to neighbors’ private property if needed.